Australian Expat Mortgage Assessment Tool

-A major bank may restrict your borrowing to 80% of the property value but, depending on the strength of your application, you may be able to borrow up to 90% of the property value with a major lender instead.
+A major bank may restrict your borrowing to 80% of the property value.
+But, depending on the application strength, you may be able to borrow up to 90% of the property value with a major lender instead.

 What are the tax implications?

 It’s often found that many non-resident investors and property buyers only investigate the tax treatment of their Australian property after they have bought the property!

 Even if you get approved for a home loan like a typical Australian citizen, Australian taxation law is a completely different ballgame.
 For example, if you’re buying property for investment purposes rather than for family use or eventual retirement, then the tax treatment is more important.